 The Engagement Party is like a reunion for distant family members, and it is the traditional official joining.

-There, you would find family members from both sides, including aunties that bathed the bride while she was a baby and uncles that picked the groom up from primary school.
-Both bride and groom are always expected to recognize each of them.
+There, you would find family members from both sides, including aunties who bathed the bride while she was a baby and uncles who picked the groom up from primary school.
+Both bride and groom are always expected to recognize each these family members.

-Uniformity is seen in the dressings of different groups like; the bride’s family, the bride’s friends, the groom’s family, the groom’s friends, the parent’s friends, and others.
+Uniformity is seen in the dressings of different groups like the bride’s family, the bride’s friends, the groom’s family, the groom’s friends, and the parent’s friends.

 The bride stands out in her lace or aso-ofi material alongside a gentle.
 The groom is also dressed in an agbada and fila.

 During the engagement ceremony, they pay the bride’s price and present the gifts.
-The groom dances in first prostrate for the family and waits for his bride.
+The groom dances in first, prostrates for the bride’s family, and waits for his bride.
 The bride also dances in, kneels to greet and show respect to the family, and joins her husband.

-The Alaga (MC) infuses different songs and slang to make the ceremony fun.
-She is also mostly accompanied by an assistant and drummer.
+The Alaga (MC) infuses different songs and slang to make the ceremony fun and is mostly accompanied by an assistant and drummer.